-Before you dive into UX journey mapping, you need to ask yourself why you’re creating a map in the first place.
+Before you dive into filling out your customer journey map, you need to ask yourself why you're creating a map in the first place.

 What goals are you directing this map towards?
 Who is it specifically about?
 What experience is it based upon?

 Based on this, you should create a buyer persona.
 This is a fictitious customer with all the demographics and psychographics representing your average customer.

 Having a clear persona helps remind you to direct every aspect of your customer journey map toward them.